TencentARC/ArcNerf/docs/models.md

 ## Nerf
-Nerf model with single forward, and hierarchical sampling.
+Nerf model with single forward(NeRF), and hierarchical sampling(NeRFFull).
-It is combination of GeoNet and RadianceNet.
+It is combination of GeoNet and RadianceNet, with ray sampling, resample pdf, ray marching, etc.